octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

   </p>
 </NotificationBar>

-Therefore, mining consists of calculating the hash of a block repeatedly until the validation rule is validated.
+Therefore, mining consists in calculating the hash of a block repeatedly until the validation rule is validated.
 This is why it is possible to create _ASICs_ (Application Specific Integrated Circuit) optimized for mining.
 For Bitcoin, ASICs integrate chips specifically designed to do only SHA256 and to find _NONCE_ very quickly [[5]](/blockchain-basics/proof-of-work#references).

 Finally, note that if you try to modify anything in a validated block, it loses its validity because you change the hash of the block, and you would have to mine the block again to find a new hash starting with "000".